Lee Sowles, MPH

 Mindful Schools Fundamentals Course(2019); American Montessori Society Certified teacher (2016); Handwriting Without Tears certification(2010); BS Wheelock College (2008)

-Video Curriculum Founder and Educator
+Video Curriculum Founder

 Julie Campilio founded Radiant Beginnings in 2010.
 She is a yoga and mindfulness educator, consultant, author, curriculum developer and partner in research studies on emotional health.
 She has been bringing yoga and mindfulness to diverse populations for over a decade and focuses her program on teaching youth how to develop tools to self-soothe.